 Sec.
 2 Establishment of Procedures.
 The U. T. System has a compelling interest to assure that procurement funds always are expended in an equal-business-opportunity context.
 To meet that obligation, the Board of Regents delegates to the Chancellor the responsibility for establishing and maintaining procurement systems and procedures that are nondiscriminatory with respect to race, color, religion, sex, or national origin.
 That obligation also encompasses procurement systems and procedures of business firms under contract with the U. T. System to preclude U. T. institutions’ passive participation in an unlawfully discriminatory marketplace.
 The Chancellor is also responsible for developing procedures to ensure that a good faith effort is made to meet the state’s goals for HUB participation and overall economic development.

 Sec.
 3 Adoption of Guidelines.
-The Board of Regents adopts the use of the guidelines and related rules of the Texas Procurement and Support Services Division of the Texas Comptroller of Public Accounts (34 Texas Administrative Code Part 1, Rules 20.281 – 20.298).
+The Board of Regents adopts the use of the guidelines and related rules of the Statewide Procurement and Support Services Division of the Texas Comptroller of Public Accounts (34 Texas Administrative Code Part 1, Rules 20.281 – 20.298).